open-horizon/examples/edge/evtstreams/cpu2evtstreams/PolicyRegister.md

 - Like the other two Policy types, Service Policy contains a set of `properties` and a set of `constraints`.
 The `properties` of a Service Policy could state characteristics of the Service code that Node Policy authors or Business Policy authors may find relevant.
 The `constraints` of a Service Policy can be used to restrict where this Service can be run.
 The Service developer could, for example, assert that this Service requires a particular hardware setup such as CPU/GPU constraints, memory constraints, specific sensors, actuators or other peripheral devices required, etc.

-- Below is the Service Policy for `ibm.cpu2evtstreams` published by the cpu2evtstreams service developer that is in the exchange:
+- Below is the `service_policy.json` file the service developer attached to the `ibm.cpu2evtstreams` service when it was published to the exchange:

 ```bash
 {